okfn/opendatahandbook-old/source/following-up/making-things.rst

 **Apps for Democracy**, one of the first competitions in the United States, was launched in October 2008 by Vivek Kundra, at the time Chief Technology Officer (CTO) of the District of Columbia (DC) Government.
-Kundra had developed the groundbreaking DC data catalogue, http://data.octo.dc.gov/, which included datasets such as real-time crime feeds, school test scores, and poverty indicators.
-It was at the time the most comprehensive local data catalogue in the world.
+Kundra had developed the groundbreaking DC data catalog, http://data.octo.dc.gov/, which included datasets such as real-time crime feeds, school test scores, and poverty indicators.
+It was at the time the most comprehensive local data catalog in the world.
 The challenge was to make it useful for citizens, visitors, businesses and government agencies of Washington, DC.

 The creative solution was to create the Apps for Democracy contest.
-The strategy was to ask people to build applications using the data from the freshly launched data catalogue.
+The strategy was to ask people to build applications using the data from the freshly launched data catalog.
 It included an online submission for applications, many small prizes rather than a few large ones, and several different categories as well as a “People’s Choice” prize.
 The competition was open for 30 days and cost the DC